Almost positive links are strongly quasipositive: Introduction

 \subsection{Main results}

 Links that admit a positive diagram, in other words a diagram without negative crossings, are known as \emph{positive links}.
 Positive links are strongly quasipositive \cite{posisqpos,MR1772843}.
 Our first main result generalizes this to \emph{almost positive links}---links admitting an almost positive diagram, in other words a diagram with a single negative crossing.
-This gives a positive answer to a question of Stoimenow's~\cite[Question~4]{MR2159224}. \begin{theoremA} Almost positive links are strongly quasipositive. \end{theoremA} Note that the hypothesis cannot be weakened further (at least in the most obvious way), since links admitting diagrams with two negative crossings need not even be quasipositive (for example, the figure eight knot).
+This gives a positive answer to a question of Stoimenow~\cite[Question~4]{MR2159224}. \begin{theoremA} Almost positive links are strongly quasipositive. \end{theoremA} Note that the hypothesis cannot be weakened further (at least in the most obvious way), since links admitting diagrams with two negative crossings need not even be quasipositive (for example, the figure eight knot).

 Almost positive links have been studied before they were given this name, and their similarity in many respects to positive links has been observed.
-For example, Cromwell showed that almost positive links have Conway polynomials with non-negative coefficients \cite{cromwell-homogeneous}; Przytycki and Taniyama proved they have negative signature \cite{MR2647054}; Stoimenow showed that non-trivial almost positive links are chiral and non-slice \cite{MR1825928}; and Tagami proved that the 3--genus, 4--genus, and (normalized) Rasmussen invariant of almost positive knots agree \cite{tagami}. \cref{thm:1} can be seen in this context.
-In particular, \cref{thm:1} recovers the last result: the slice-Bennequin inequality implies that for any strongly quasipositive knot (and thus for any almost positive knot) the 3--genus, 4--genus, and all (normalized) slice-torus invariants (such as the Rasmussen invariant) agree \cite{rudolph,livingston,lew2}.
+For example, Cromwell showed that almost positive links have Conway polynomials with non-negative coefficients \cite{cromwell-homogeneous}; Przytycki and Taniyama proved they have negative signature \cite{MR2647054}; Stoimenow showed that non-trivial almost positive links are chiral and non-slice \cite{MR1825928}; and Tagami proved that the 3--genus, 4--genus, and $s/2$ (for $s$ the Rasmussen invariant) of almost positive knots agree \cite{tagami}. \cref{thm:1} can be seen in this context.
+In particular, \cref{thm:1} recovers the last result: the slice-Bennequin inequality implies that for any strongly quasipositive knot (and thus for any almost positive knot) the 3--genus, 4--genus, and all slice-torus invariants agree \cite{rudolph,livingston,lew2}.
 This also proves chirality and non-sliceness for non-trivial almost positive knots.
+Here, a \emph{slice-torus invariant} \cite{livingston,lew2} is a homomorphism $y$ from the smooth concordance group to $\R$ such that for all knots~$K$, $y(K)$ is a lower bound for the 4--genus of $K$, and for positive torus knots~$K$, $y(K)$ is equal to the 4--genus of $K$.
+Examples of such $y$ include $\tau$ from knot Floer homology, and $s/2$.